 From here you have a clear view of aircraft departing 06 (though they'll be quite higb) and good views also of anything on approach to 24 - though again, they're a bit high for good shots.
 So, for closer views it's time for some walking, and hope that the farmer hasn't been annoyed recently.
 There are two routes to get closer to runway 24, first is follow the track towards the approach lights, and then follow the lights to the hedge.
 Second is to follow the field edge (DO NOT walk through any crops!) to your left and turn right when you reach the hedge.
 Both really rely on the farmer not objecting - people have mixed results, depending on which particular farm worker they speak to and how other enthusiasts have behaved towards them.
 Strictly speaking the land the approach lights is on belongs to the MoD; however to get to that you are using the farmer's land, and RAF Marham would prefer that people do not hang around directly under the approach path.
 Therefore it is best to stick to the field edges.
 Anyway, assuming your luck is in, you can get much better landing shots from closer to the airfield fence (e.g. point B).

 There is a hedge along this fence line, and it's just high enough to make life difficult - a stepladder is of limited use as the ground is so soft for much of the year.
 There are occasional variations in height and a gap at point B that offer a clear view.
 The lie of the land within the airfield and the crash barrier gear means that clear shots of aircraft on the ground at this end can be tricky - you'll need to do some walking up and down the fence to find useful spots.
 Facing the runway, the sun is behind you in the early morning and moves through the day until it is right in front of you.
-When the sun has shifted to the other side of the approach, simply walk north along the hedge line, through the approach lights, and you'll reach point C which offers a similar gap in the hedge to point B. On the very rare occasions in which runway 01/19 is in use, this corner of the field is one of the closest points you can get to the runway 19 approach, but it's still too distant for decent photos, and the runway itself isn't visible as the ground slopes away from you.
+When the sun has shifted to the other side of the approach, simply walk north along the hedge line, through the approach lights, and you'll reach point C which offers a similar gap in the hedge to point B. When runway 01/19 is in use (as in all the time at the time of writing, with 06/24 closed), this corner of the field is one of the closest points you can get to the runway 19 approach, but it's still too distant for decent photos, and the runway itself isn't visible as the ground slopes away from you.

 Aircraft taxiing onto the runway do so from both sides - some Tornados and visitors will come from your right, and other Tornados from the left (best viewed from point C rather than B).
 Tornados being serviced or repaired are often to be found in the main hangars North of the runway, so you may see one being towed out, or a visiting aircraft parked in front of the hangars.
 Unfortunately that's too far away for decent photos but fine for serials on non-hazy days.
 Operational Tornados are now based both in the hardened aircraft shelter (HAS) complexes South-East of the runway and also on the main pan in front of the larger hangars.
 Sadly the 'temporary' hangars on the flight line mean any aircraft on this line are usually hidden away.